memfault/interrupt/_posts/2024-02-15-practical_zephyr_dt_semantics.md

 └── prj.conf
 ```

-Without recompiling, we can check whether the generator script has added our properties to `devicetree_generated.h`.
+After recompiling, we can check whether the generator script has added our properties to `devicetree_generated.h`.
 The value _foo_ is unique enough for a quick `grep`; for our property _int_ we'll use what we've learned and expect to find some macro containing `node_with_props_P_int`.
 And indeed, we **finally** have our generated output!

 ```bash
 $ grep foo ../build/zephyr/include/generated/devicetree_generated.h